DataDog/integrations-core/openshift/README.md

 ## Setup

 Datadog's [Kubernetes integration][1] supports OpenShift versions 3.3 and up.
-No additionnal setup is required for OpenShift-specific tags to be collected.
+No additional setup is required for OpenShift-specific tags to be collected.

-[Cluster resource quota][2] metrics are collected by the leader agent, you must [configure the Agent event collection and leader election][3] in order to send them to your Datadog application.
+[Cluster resource quota][2] metrics are collected by the leader Agent.
+Configure the Agent [event collection and leader election][3] in order to send metrics to Datadog.

 ## Data Collected
 ### Metrics